Skip to main content

 Established in 1996, ICS is a public humanities hub at Bowling Green State University.
 Their aim is to encourage innovation in the arts, humanities, and social sciences, and to communicate the value and significance of that work to the wider public.
 The vision of ICS is to make the world more equitable, just, and inclusive.
 ICS strives to be a place where nuanced conversation and meaningful connections are made, and where complexity and ambiguity are valued.

-AWARE (Advocacy and Workshops for Asian American Rights and Empowerment) OHIO is a nonpartisan, nonprofit 501(c)(3) organization dedicated to uplifting the voices and stories of Asian Americans in Ohio.
+AWARE (Advocacy and Workshops for Asian American Rights and Empowerment) Ohio is a nonpartisan, nonprofit 501(c)(3) organization dedicated to uplifting the voices and stories of Asian Americans in Ohio.
 Through a collaborative approach, they foster critical awareness, civic participation, media literacy, and collective action within the Asian American community.

 AGE GROUP: | Adults (18+) |